glscene/LZdemos/README.md

-# ExampleL
+# SamplesL
-Examples for using GLScene in Lazarus
+Samples for using GLScene in Lazarus and FreePascal